eyzmeng/eyzmeng/README.md

   If you can't be bothered to thank people for helping while wanting it to sound like you do all the work, you might as well deserve to do it alone to live up to the prophecy.)
 * I do not enjoy AI buzzwords.
 I do not vibe code.
+I care about keeping things low-tech and accessible (my commitment is a different topic as I am aware of how difficult it is to maintain low-energy or compatibility without stifling progress; but suffice it to say, I do not *intentionally* make bloatware or endorse "planned obsolescence".)
   (I may vibe code for *your* codebase!
 But please keep that slop as far away from my personal projects as possible.)
 * [I am a f&#42;&#42;king webmaster](https://justinjackson.ca/webmaster/).